andrewabest/andrewbestdotcom/content/posts/learn-auth-the-hard-way-part-two.md

    Identifier.
 ```

-In [Part One](https://www.andrew-best.com/posts/learn-auth-the-hard-way-part-one) we managed to implement the two steps after falling down a spec rabbit-hole.
+In [Part One](https://www.andrew-best.com/posts/learn-auth-the-hard-way-part-one) we managed to implement the two steps after falling down a _spec rabbit-hole_.
 In this post we will continue from the third step.

 **3. Authorization Server Authenticates the End-User**